irlnathan/s-assoc-docs/associations2.md

 I'll then open a browser using the url: `localhost:1337`

-Next, I'll create my first user by entering the following request in the browser:
+Next, I'll create my first User by entering the following request in the browser:

 `localhost:1337/user/create?name=Nikola Tesla`.